moj-analytical-services/splink/docs/topic_guides/feature_engineering.md

 import splink.duckdb.duckdb_comparison_library as cl

 postcode_comparison = cl.levenshtein_at_thresholds("postcode", [2])
+print(postcode_comparison.human_readable_description)
 ```

+>
+> Comparison 'Exact match vs. levenshtein at threshold 2 vs. anything else' of "postcode".
+>
+> Similarity is assessed using the following ComparisonLevels:
+>
+>    - 'Null' with SQL rule: "postcode_l" IS NULL OR "postcode_r" IS NULL
+>    - 'Exact match' with SQL rule: "postcode_l" = "postcode_r"
+>    - Levenshtein <= 2' with SQL rule: levenshtein("postcode_l", "postcode_r") <= 2
+>    - 'All other comparisons' with SQL rule: ELSE

 However, string comparators alone don't necessarily give the best sense of whether two postcodes are similar.
 Another way of considering similarity of postcodes is the physical distance between them.
 Splink has a functions to calculate the distance between two sets of coordinates ([cll.distance_in_KM_level()](../comparison_level_library.md#splink.comparison_level_library.DistanceFunctionLevelBase) and [cl.distance_in_KM_at_thresholds()](../comparison_library.md#splink.comparison_library.DistanceInKMAtThresholdsComparisonBase)) which can be utilised, alongside string comparisons, to give better results.